 Turners Cars is able to organise car and personal finance through a range of lenders.
 The dealership also offers two car insurance options:

 2 Cheap Cars is the most recently established in our line-up of used car dealerships.
-Despite only opening its doors in 2011, 2 Cheap Cars has already grown to 12 branches across the country.
+Since opening its first store in 2011, 2 Cheap Cars has grown to 13 branches across the country.

 Not all dealerships in the market qualify for our ratings (based on minimum survey sample size), but that doesn’t mean they’re not worth considering.
 Here are some other dealerships to check out before making a purchase decision.